kakao/buffalo/docs/intro.rst

   - Weighted Approximate Rank Pairwise (WARP)
   - Probabilistic latent semantic indexing (pLSI)

 ALS is one of the most famous matrix factorization models which decompose the observed user-item interaction matrix into user and item latent factors.
+One disitnguishing feature of the implementation of Buffalo ALS is that we offer both GPU based optimization and recently proposed [Block Coordinate Least Squares](https://arxiv.org/abs/2110.14044) which enable blazingly fast model training.
 More ranking optimized models are BPR and WARP.
 W2V and CFR mainly focus on the item co-occurrence data.
 Unlike other models, pLSI (a.k.a probabilistic latent semantic analysis) is a soft clustering module that performs a low-rank approximation of user-item matrix on the basis of their frequencies.

 All algorithms are optimized for multi-threading and some support GPU accelerators.